 *Normally, to turn crème fraîche into a quick mascarpone, you simply drain the crème fraîche in super fine cheesecloth for a couple hours.
 However, this was so thick -owing to the fact that I had cultured HEAVY cream- that it didn’t need to be drained to be mascarpone.
 This was great news until…

 Sunday morning, I finally looked at the recipe over at Evil Chef Mom.
 The lightbulb that had hovered happily over my head since my Friday shopping trip blew its element.
 Dang.
 I was so wrong.
 So the recipe didn’t call for browned butter.
 That wasn’t the problem since I hadn’t browned it yet anyway.
 The problems were that I had a quart of mascarpone instead of crème fraîche and no heavy cream as called for in the recipe because I had cultured all of mine.
 I knew the heavy cream (which I didn’t have) she specified was crucial because as it was whipped into the crème fraîche (which I also didn’t have) it helped thicken up the cream filling.
 And the cultured heavy cream/mascarpone creation in my refrigerator wouldn’t whip up thick since it was already cultured.
-I’m nothing if not optimistic, so I mulled over my options and hit on a solution.
-It was simple!
-I would pass three little groceries on my way home from church.
-One of them was sure to have heavy cream in stock.
-I would still get my strawberry tarts, just slightly richer!
+I’m nothing if not optimistic, so I mulled over my options.

 I opened the refrigerator and looked around.
-My lightbulb started flickering again when I looked at the neufchâtel cheese (also know, horribly, as 1/3 Less Fat Cream Cheese!) on my shelf.
+My lightbulb started flickering again when I looked at the neufchâtel cheese (also known, horribly, as 1/3 Less Fat Cream Cheese!) on my shelf.
 Then the lightbulb threw out a massive beam.
 I could save this yet.
 I whipped eight ounces of neufchâtel in my mixer, added the mascarpone and some half and half and adjusted the sweetness and amount of vanilla accordingly.
 Voilà and ta da!
 A creamy, thick-enough-to-pile-into-a-tart-shell-and-top-with-berries filling!
-Oh joy!
-Oh relief!
-Oh happy Mama!

 It wasn’t just okay.
 It wasn’t just passable.
 It was outstanding.
 The brown sugar shortbread tart shells were the perfect vehicle for the creamy, fluffy, slightly sweet and ever so slightly tangy mascarpone filling.
 But when topped with those fresh, fragrant, sweet, bursting with flavour strawberries?
 It went to another level of heaven entirely.
 It was bliss.

-I was feeling pretty full of myself with this triumph so I capped it all off by following one final piece of advice from Krysta.
-She had topped her tart with a small amount of fresh lemon thyme.
-No lemon thyme was available to me (big surprise, right?
-Since I was so good at following instructions on this recipe) but I did have English thyme popping up in the garden.
-A small sprig graced the top of each mini-tart.
+A small sprig of English thyme graced the top of each mini-tart.
 It was the crown on this royal dessert.
 The herbal green not only looked lovely against the vibrant, red strawberries, but the light perfume it lent the dessert was a special, unexpectedly delicious touch.

 So yeah.
 I botched it royally and made something completely different, but wow.
 What a beautiful mistake.
 What should’ve been a disaster is now firmly on the “repeat often” dessert short list.
-Hopefully, I’ll get to try Krysta’s actual recipe some time soon.
-In the meantime, though, I might just keep messing this up, but this time it’ll be on purpose.
+The next time I mess this up, it’ll be on purpose.